 This class explores the “History of History,” that is, the evolution of ideas and perspectives about the study of the past.
 Usually, this class will focus on the development of historiography about a particular topic, region, or period and enable students to achieve a deeper understanding of how and why we understand the past in the ways we do today.
 May be repeated for credit if topic is different.
 (3B) Offered occasionally.
 Prerequisite: consent of instructor; one previous history class at Beloit College.

 This seminar-style course allows for topical study on specific themes, issues, areas, or time periods.
 Such topics reflect the current research and teaching interests of faculty members and meet the needs of history majors and non-majors.
 Topics include: Writing and Speaking in Medieval European Communities; Commerce and Culture in Early Modern China; The World in Miniature-French Studies of Chinese Culture; History and Landscape; Community Oral History; “Whiteness” in North American History; The American War in Vietnam.
-(CP) Prerequisite: consent of instructor.
+(CP)

 Student research, discussion, and reports on varying historical topics, with consideration of the theoretical and historiographical aspects of their study.
 Students have an opportunity to conduct more in-depth research on an existing project.
 May be repeated for credit if topic is different.
 Offered occasionally.
 Prerequisite: junior standing.